The Need is Great

 The Nursing Staff Supporting Our Senior Brothers

-The Midwest District employs five nursing staff members to provide dedicated care for our senior Brothers.
+The Midwest District employs six nursing staff members to provide dedicated care for our senior Brothers.
 These healthcare professionals are more than caregivers—they are mission partners, ensuring that every Brother is seen, accompanied, and supported with the dignity his life and vocation deserves.

 A nursing staff member accompanies a senior Christian Brother at a care facility